Get Back to Doing the Things You Love

 Is it the same as acupuncture?

 No. Dry Needling is based on modern Western medicine to treat specific neuromuscular problems causing pain or hindering mobility.
-The needles are inserted into the muscle, gently manipulated, and then removed after a short period, a process which may be repeated several times.
+The needles are inserted into the muscle, gently manipulated, and then removed after a short period, a process that may be repeated several times.
 On the other hand, acupuncture seeks to address the flow of energy around the body and vital organs by inserting needles along established meridian points based on ancient Chinese medicine.
 Acupuncture needles are placed just below the skin where they may be left in the body for a more extended period of time.

 How does it work?